ambrosiogabe/ambrosiogabe.github.io/_posts/2023-02-02-a-review-of-clean-code.md

 Except, later on, he mentions that "if you keep your functions small, then the occasional multiple `return`, `break`, or `continue` statement does no harm and can sometimes even be more expressive than the single-entry, single-exit rule" (_Clean Code_ P.49).
 I agree with this statement, and we can apply it to this error handling.

 Now, this function is up front about the failure conditions.
 Each failure condition is listed first in the function.
 Now future readers/maintainers can clearly see the assumptions this function makes and where it can fail.
-Additionally, you can make each error code more explicit so that the caller can respond to and handle these errors themself.
+Additionally, you can make each error code more explicit so that the caller can respond to and handle these errors themselves.

 Additionally, the errors are actually handled here, or the handling is forwarded up the call stack.
 In Bob's version, the errors are hidden and suppressed and the caller can just ignore them.